endlessm/clubhouse/README.md

 - `NOQUEST_SANIEL_NOTHING`: The text Saniel displays when none of the characters have a quest to offer.

+The above messages will be used in any episode, independently from whether they have been set in a sheet corresponding to a certain episode in the spreadsheet.

+It is also possible to specify `NOQUEST` messages that episode dependent.
+This is done by using `NOQUEST_EPISODEID` instead of just NOQUEST, where `EPISODEID` is the ID of the episode, i.e. for `episode3` specific `NOQUEST` messages, they should have the prefix of `NOQUEST_EPISODE3`.
+The suffixes work just as mentioned above for the plain `NOQUEST` messages, e.g.
+`NOQUEST_EPISODE2_SANIEL_ADA` will be used when the user clicks on the Saniel character in episode 2, when this character has no quest to offer but the Ada character does.

+`NOQUEST` messages specific to episodes should be kept in the episode's respective sheet.

 **Note**: This is the default behavior.
 It can be changed for a character by overriding the `QuestSet.get_empty_message()` method.